 That’s why it’s so important to have an attack-proof recovery strategy in place.
 One way to thwart ransomware’s encryption is through secure backup.
 If you can roll back to a previous version of your data – captured before the infection occurred – you can bypass the infection by performing a restore and get back into business.

 But just any old backup won’t work.
 Ransomware can also attack the backup files themselves.
-Without the right approach you can re-infect yourself during a restore.
+Without the right approach, you can re-infect yourself during a restore.

-Cloudian’s policy-based data protection features also let you replicate that data to multiple sites, or to the public cloud, if desired.
+Cloudian’s policy-based data protection features also let you replicate that data to multiple sites, or to the public cloud if desired.
 So your data is protected from site-specific threats as well.

 In the event of a malware attack, restoring your data becomes a simple task of recovery.
 Administrators roll back to the last snapshot before the ransomware was executed, perform a restore, and your data is back in business.
-This could mean a couple of hours, a far cry from the week-long outage that struck Atlanta.